Category: Radiology & Diagnostics

 The Benefits of Patient-Centered Care?
 PCC can be profoundly beneficial when done right.
 However, confusion on what the term’s aim can produce unhelpful results that are superficial and ineffective.
 In fact, some hospitals and healthcare facilities operate in the name of patient-centered care but instead adopt models used by hotels, including greeters, greenery, and gadgets.
 Even though these services are great for the patient’s experience they don’t necessarily accomplish the aim of patient-centered care.
 A partial positive patient experience isn’t the goal.
 Sure, patients should have a good experience when they embark on their care process, but PCC is much more comprehensive and addresses a much deeper level.
 Our diagnostic radiology display monitors seek to uphold the tenets of the Patient-Center Care model by helping departments and radiologists evaluate patients true needs, and apply medical assistance from those images.

-Here are the benefits both patients and healthcare facilities can accomplish when PCC is implemented properly:
+Here are the benefits both patients and healthcare facilities can accomplish when improving patient care:

 Access to a Comprehensive Patient Profile: Within the healthcare system patients often have various touchpoints making it challenging to access their data as it’s spread out through website usage, social media, claims, provider data, and many others.
 Adopting this method helps to provide patient care under one roof, and with our radiology display monitors, patient care is evaluated based on radiological imaging.